Light entertainment: 1980s

 In the 1980s the budgets available for light entertainment increased, and shows had dazzling sets and expensive prizes.
 With the simultaneous ascendancy of alternative comedy, however, the popularity of light entertainment shows started to decline among audiences.
 An example of this phenomenon is found in the name of a lesser-known panel show Bring Me the Head of Light Entertainment (which is also a pun on a broadcasting job description).
 Part of the complaint was that light entertainment sought to amuse, yet younger audiences found the attempts at humour weak and watery.

 1990s

 Popular light entertainment in the 1990s included Barrymore, Des O'Connor Tonight, Noel's House Party, Surprise Surprise, Stars in Their Eyes and The Paul Daniels Magic Show as well as radio shows such as Wake Up to Wogan.
 Shows typically averaged over ten million viewers and over fifteen was not unusual.

 21st century

-In spite of critical reaction, light entertainment continues to be popular, perhaps because it provokes no awkward questions when the viewing is shared by different generations of the same family.
+Light entertainment continues to be popular.
 Current light entertainment stars include the Geordie double act Ant & Dec.
 They have in the past included the late Bruce Forsyth and the late Cilla Black.
 Ant & Dec's Saturday Night Takeaway achieved a viewing figures ratings high of 8.5 million viewers in 2020.

-Canada

-During the 1970s, CBC Television introduced Sunday at Nine, a time slot where '"dramas [such as Corwin] alternate with light entertainment [such as The Hart and Lorne Terrific Hour] and special documentaries."